scarista/scarista.github.io/content/stories/dragon-lake/index.md

 "Pardon me?"
 The four men turned to face the speaker, a tall man whose garb and accent revealed him as a stranger.

-"Yes, friend."
-Martin answered warmly despite his inner unease.
+"Yes, friend," Martin answered warmly, despite his inner unease.

 "Forgive me, but I could not help but overhear your conversation."
 He spoke directly to Martin.
 "Your daughter has gone missing?"